The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Discussion

 \section{Discussion}

-The combination of eROSITA's stable background and good sensitivity at moderate spatial resolution with the availability of a highly complete spectroscopic galaxy sample from GAMA allowed us to detect the faint X-ray emission around galaxies as a function of their measured stellar masses and specific star formation rates.
+The combination of eROSITA's stable background and good sensitivity at moderate spatial resolution with the availability of a highly complete spectroscopic galaxy sample from GAMA allowed us to detect the faint X-ray emission around galaxies as a function of their measured stellar masses and sSFRs.

 The work presented here shows a clear dichotomy in the average X-ray emission of star-forming and quiescent galaxies.
-While the former are only significantly detected on small scales, with a projected luminosity profile consistent with the eROSITA PSF and an intensity compatible with the faint end of the AGN population (with a possible contribution from XRB), the latter show clearly extended projected emission, with increasing intensity for larger stellar masses (at least for $\log_{10} M^* > 11.2$).
+While the former are only significantly detected on small scales, with a projected luminosity profile consistent with the eROSITA PSF and an intensity compatible with the faint end of the AGN population (with a possible contribution from XRBs), the latter show clearly extended projected emission, with increasing intensity for larger stellar masses (at least for $\log_{10} M^* > 11.2$).

-In this section, we first discuss possible systematic effects that could affect the interpretations of our results, ranging from the estimate of the contribution from undetected faint AGN or XRB (Sect. \ref{subsubsec:agn_cont_discussion}) to the accuracy of the sample selection and the effect of the 2-D projection of the large scale emission surrounding the galaxies (Sect. \ref{subsec:disc:projection}).
-Then, in Sect. \ref{subsec:disc:simu} we move to a discussion of the comparison with the numerical simulations predictions.
+In this section, we first discuss possible systematic effects that could affect the interpretations of our results, ranging from the estimate of the contribution from undetected faint AGN or XRBs (Sect. \ref{subsubsec:agn_cont_discussion}) to the accuracy of the sample selection and the effect of the 2D projection of the large-scale emission surrounding the galaxies (Sect. \ref{subsec:disc:projection}).
+In Sect. \ref{subsec:disc:simu}, we move to a discussion of the comparison with the numerical simulation predictions.